Project-Silicium/WoA-Guides/Mu-Qcom/OS/Win.md

 ```
 After that format the partitions:
 ```
+mke2fs -t ext4 /dev/block/sda<Number>        # Userdata
-mkfs.fat -F32 -s1 /dev/block/sda<Number>
+mkfs.fat -F32 -s1 /dev/block/sda<Number + 1> # ESP
-mkfs.ntfs -f /dev/block/sda<Number + 1>
+mkfs.ntfs -f /dev/block/sda<Number + 2>      # Windows
-mke2fs -t ext4 /dev/block/sda<Number + 2>
 ```
-If formating userdata gives a error reboot to recovery and format userdata in `Delete/Format Data`, click yes. <br />
+If formating userdata gives a error reboot to recovery and format userdata in the Custom Recovery GUI. <br />

 ***⚠️ End of the Dangerous Section! ⚠️***

 ## Installing (Step 3)

+If your Device has an Mass Storage Guide use that. <br />
-Extract [Mass-Storage.zip](https://github.com/Robotix22/MU-Qcom-Guides/files/11005130/Mass-Storage.zip) and copy it contents to a FAT32 Partition on your Device <br />
+If Not Use [Mass-Storage.zip](https://github.com/Robotix22/Mu-Qcom-Guides/files/11005130/Mass-Storage.zip) and copy it contents to a FAT32 Partition on your Device. <br />
-After that boot the UEFI Image and select `Continue Boot`, then it enters Windows Boot Manager select `Developer Menu` -> `USB Mass Storage Mode`. <br />
+After that boot the UEFI Image then it enters Windows Boot Manager select `Developer Menu` -> `USB Mass Storage Mode`. <br />

-Then connect your Phone to the PC / Laptop and find the Windows and esp partition. <br />
+Then connect your Device to the PC / Laptop and find the Windows and esp partition. <br />
 Open diskpart in Command Promt and Find all needed Partitions:
 ```
 DISKPART> lis dis
-# you can findout the Phone ID by looking at the Sizes you may regonize your Phone Internal Storage Size
+# you can findout the Device ID by looking at the Sizes you may regonize your Device Internal Storage Size.
-DISKPART> sel dis <Phone ID>
+DISKPART> sel dis <Device ID>
 DISKPART> lis par
-DISKPART> sel par <ESP ID>
+DISKPART> sel par <Number + 1>
-# Use a other Letter if "X" is not availbe
+# Use a other Letter if "X" is not availbe.
 DISKPART> assing letter X
-DISKPART> sel par <Win ID>
+DISKPART> sel par <Number + 2>
-# Use a other Letter if "R" is not availbe
+# Use a other Letter if "R" is not availbe.
 DISKPART> assing letter R
 DISKPART> exit
 ```
 Now we will apply install.wim using dism:
 ```
-# R: Is what we assinged in the diskpart part, replace the letter if you used another letter
+# R: Is what we assinged in the diskpart part, replace the letter if you used another letter.
 dism /apply-image /ImageFile:<Path to install.wim> /index:1 /ApplyDir:R:\
 ```
 After that we need to create the Boot Files other wise our UEFI won't regonise Windows:
 ```
-# R: and X: Is what we assinged in the diskpart part, replace the letter if you used another letter
+# R: and X: Is what we assinged in the diskpart part, replace the letter if you used another letter.
 bcdboot R:\Windows /s X: /f UEFI
 ```